 The consideration of what constitutes the ideal of humanity has been going on for centuries, and the ways in which this ideal has evolved demonstrates the changing perspectives of the different eras.
 The ideal of humanity is by no means a concrete and universal definition, but it is important to understand how people view the boundaries of humanity because when people are dehumanized and not considered to be part of humanity there is a sense of justification for mistreating and even killing these people.
 Even today, there are many people that constitute humanity that are portrayed as inhuman due to the fact that they are different or because of something bad that they may have done, but despite these things, these people are still human.
 Therefore, to prevent the atrocities that mankind commit against each other, it is crucial to expand the limited scope of what traditionally constitutes as the “ideal of humanity”.
 This ideal of humanity has been redefined in the cult television show Buffy the Vampire Slayer.
 The episode “Surprise” of Buffy the Vampire Slayer defines humanity in traditional terms and then expands the traditional boundaries of humanity to create a new, more broad “ideal” for humanity in the episode’s embodiment of humanity in Dalton’s academic lifestyle, the love Spike and Drusilla have for each other, and the humanity present in Spike despite his role as a villain.
 This broader scope in the ideal of humanity emphasizes the full range of human nature including the good and the bad and that even those that do bad things are considered in this ideal.

 As a whole, Buffy the Vampire Slayer constantly explores the idea of humanity throughout all seven seasons of the show through its depictions of demons versus humans, and the good and bad that exists in both the humans and demons, but the episode “Surprise” deals with humanity very explicitly through the character the Judge.
 The Judge is a demon that is brought forth by the vampires Drusilla and Spike, and the Judge kills anything that it constitutes as containing humanity.
 Thus, the Judge literally acts as a judge of humanity, and it is through this character’s judgment of humanity that the show takes a clear stand on how humanity has expanded in modern times to encompass a more diverse group than traditional ideas of humanity.
+This paragraph outlines a somewhat different central argument than your introduction does.
+Try to be cohesive but also consistent.